 If I didn’t love Wild Iris enough for the great climbing, the fact that you can camp right there at the base of OK Corral and the Main Wall trailhead makes it incredible.

 The area near OK Corral has a few dozen designated free camping.
 Through June, it’s not too difficult to snag a site mid-week however, as the summer goes on, it gets difficult to find a site.
 If you’re car camping, you can just overnight park in the main parking lot but for tent campers, if you can’t snag a site, you can head down to the following campgrounds.

 For RVs, if you want to camp in the forested OK Corral campsites, be sure to scout out a site in advance.
 There isn’t a distinct turnaround spot and you can’t fit an RV in every site.
 I’d recommend RVs go to the campsite in the open rocky area by Zorro Wall or possibly just park overnight in the main lot.

 RV Friendly: Up to 30’

 Atlantic City campground is the closest designated campground to Wild Iris and Little Popo Agie.
 The campground is just past the turnoff for Wild Iris and can accommodate both tents and RVs.

 Distance from Wild Iris: 1 hour

 RV Friendly: Yes

-If you want to be as close as possible to Sinks climbing, be sure to grab a campsite at one of the 2 state park campgrounds right by Main Wall.
+If you want to be as close as possible to Sink climbing, be sure to grab a campsite at one of the 2 state park campgrounds right by Main Wall.
 The campgrounds don’t have hookups for RVs but they do have pit toilets and water.
-It’s actually really cool to stay at the upper state park because you can walk straight to Main Wall from your site.
+It’s cool to stay at the Upper State Park because you can walk straight to the Main Wall from your site.
 These two campgrounds are great but don’t open until May so they are not a winter option.

 Lander City Park